What Is a Pre-Execution Authority Gate?

 This stack solves: what the model saw and how it reasoned.

-2. Execution Stack – Action Governance
+2. Commit Layer – Action Governance at the execution boundary

 • File / send / sign